 As ransomware attacks continue to get more sophisticated, companies need to learn how to adapt their strategy and security measures to make sure they’re not vulnerable.
 This includes a defense strategy that tackles everything from baseline protection, all the way to mitigation strategies in case of attack.

 While trying to adjust to the new reality, companies have scrambled to ensure they’re secure in every way necessary.
 In doing so, it has seemed natural to turn inward and rely on on-premise systems, equating an in-house solution with ultimate security.
 However, leveraging on-premise, physical servers are the last thing that small to medium-sized businesses should be doing as it makes them much more vulnerable to attacks.

 A Grave Misconception: On-Premise Systems are More Secure Than Cloud Solutions

 Let’s debunk the misconception that on-premise systems are more secure than cloud solutions and shed light on the advantages of cloud solutions for ransomware protection.

 Mid-market companies are commonly led into believing that if they perform everything in-house, they will have more control over their data and security.
 Seems logical enough, right?
 Wrong.

-The truth is, while on-premise solutions do allow for companies to manage their own data, all this does is allude to a false sense of security.
+The truth is, while on-premise solutions do allow companies to manage their data, all this does is allude to a false sense of security.
 In reality, most enterprises are not equipped to sustain the intense upkeep and maintenance required to ward off ransomware attacks.
 With more pressing priorities at hand, most companies don’t invest enough in security solutions, leaving them incredibly vulnerable to attacks – and helpless when it happens.

 Power in Numbers: How Cloud Solutions are More Secure